Jisan-Dev/A11-Bitstream-client/README.md

 - Effortlessly create, publish, and manage blogs
 - Users can give their thoughts by commenting under blogs/
 - Robust Search and Filtering.

+### If you want to run this locally on your machine,
+- clone the repo in your machine
+- run "npm install" in terminal from the cloned directory to install all the dependencies.
+- you'll have to create your own firebase project to integrate firebase auth and their keys in firebase.config.
+- and then run "npm run dev" to start the project in your local server.